JakobJingleheimer/react-form5/README.md

 This component facilitates validation and provides a data model object for uncontrolled fields.
 Fields wrapped in a name `fieldset` result in a nested object.

-It also provides a `delta` of data changes, useful for `PATCH`ing existing field(s) changed by the user: the delta object contains only properties whose values are different from their initial.
+It also provides a `delta` of data changes, useful for `PATCH`ing existing field(s) changed by the user: the delta object contains only properties differing from their initial value.
 Ex an existing user changes their forename: `delta = { forename: 'Jakob' }`

 ### Form controls